nyaayaIN/cms/README.md

     - add a random, peferably long, string to encrypt the session in the COOKIE_SECRET setting in the .env file

+    - Customize the admin user to your own before applying the updates.
+Keystone applies updates only the first time the instance runs.

     - npm install && npm start